Free Diamond Mine slot

 Diamond Mine free spins

 Diamond Mine slot's feature involves getting 4 scatters for 12 free games where every single win increases the multiplier by 1 with no limit.
 You may see them drop straight in or the crucial gold stacks drop in after a cascade from above or even both which may yield up to 8 scatters in total.
 Each one over the 4 adds 5 extra spins and they can also appear on the scrolling symbols in the free games to add 5 extra spins for 3 or 10 for all 4.
 It's usually good to get a series of winning cascades right at the start so if you're lucky you can hit a 10x multiplier after just 3 or 4 spins.
 Given the large diamond pays possible or getting say 96 ways of a card value at this stage can award wins of thousands times bet just for that one free game.
 Theoretically wins of tens-of-thousands times are possible over any given bonus round.
+The futuristic-looking Opal Fruits game offers something similar and you can clearly see this developer has a certain style to their features.

 Diamond Mine slot cannot be faulted for design or mechanic as it's already a popular game in its original form.
 The mystery TNT Barrels are also quite important as they make the game's overall RTP 96.43% which is an improvement over Bonanza's 96.00%.
 There is one huge drawback which concerns me as an ardent fan of the original Bonanza though - the symbols are too hard to distinguish from each other and the appearance is a blurry mess as a result.